 - Producer country governments who want to promote sustainable production, reduce poverty, build effective partnerships with companies down the supply chain, and monitor the activities of producers and exporters across different jurisdictions.

-- Consumer country governments who want to understand and manage their countries’ socio-environmental impacts abroad, make sustainable procurement decisions and meet commitments such as the EU’s Amsterdam Declarations on sustainable palm oil.
+- Consumer country governments who want to understand and manage their countries’ socio-environmental impacts abroad, make sustainable procurement decisions and meet trade and sourcing sustainability commitments.

 - Civil society organizations and multi-stakeholder processes committed to providing independent monitoring and assessment of private- and public-sector actors involved in the trade of globally significant commodities, including those that have made individual or collective commitments such as under the New York Declaration on Forests.

-In addition, in the longer term, Trase aims to provide specific decision support to stakeholders.
+As the platform develops Trase aims to provide specific decision support to stakeholders.
 For example: investors who want to de-risk their portfolios, manufacturers and retailers as well as consumer groups committed to more sustainable consumption, and journalists and campaigning groups who play a vital watchdog role in strengthening the accountability of global supply chains.

 How does it work?

 Trase is a partnership between the Stockholm Environment Institute and Global Canopy Programme.
 We work closely with the European Forest Institute, Vizzuality, and many other partners.

-These include Agrosatelite, Both ENDS, BV Rio, CDP, Chalmers University, Conservation International, Gibbs Land Use and Environment Laboratory at Wisconsin University, International Institute for Sustainability, Imaflora, InfoAmazonia, León University, Louvain University, Luc Hoffman Institute, The Nature Conservancy, Transitions, University of Bonn, University of Hawai’i, University of Santa Barbara, University of Sao Paulo, World Conservation Monitoring Centre, World Resources Institute, and WWF.
+These include Agrosatelite, BV Rio, Chalmers University, Conservation International, Gibbs Land Use and Environment Laboratory at Wisconsin University, International Institute for Sustainability, Imaflora, InfoAmazonia, León University, Louvain University, Luc Hoffman Institute, The Nature Conservancy, Transitions, University of Bonn, University of Hawai’i, University of Santa Barbara, University of Sao Paulo, World Conservation Monitoring Centre, World Resources Institute and WWF.